Seminar Series, 2019-20:

 This paper examines the genre of the postcard – a popular technology for the transmission of memory – in order to understand the spatiotemporal politics of Anthropocene imagining.
 I’m particularly interested in apocalyptic visions of environmental futurity that borrow images of contemporary Third World poverty and ecological degradation in order to posit them as the First World’s future.
 While Europe’s others were once seen as inhabiting a lesser past, now they’re seen as inhabiting its projected future inferior.
 The consequences of carbon accumulation in the future are imagined to look a lot like being on the wrong end of capital accumulation in the present, with little acknowledgement of the shared but uneven history that joins them.
 These are among the thought grooves of the status quo that are so difficult to escape, at least from within the inertia of the fossil-fueled “chain of ease.”
 Like so much else, the future will be unevenly distributed.

 Tiago de Luca (Film and Television Studies, University of Warwick), " Beyond "Blue Planet": The Multi-Perspectival Vision of Nikolaus Geyrhalter's Earth (2019)"— CANCELLED

 - Lunch Roundtable: Work in Progress, “Visualising the Anthropocene”

 This work-in-progress lunch roundtable is an opportunity for EHN members to share their current research.

 For conferences with open calls for papers, take a look at the Research and Impact Opportunities page.

 Contact us to have your event included on this page.

-This event brought together interdisciplinary academics working in the Environmental Humanities to discuss developing this research, and led to the creation of this network.
+This event brought together interdisciplinary academics working in the Environmental Humanities at Warwick to discuss the coordinated development of research in the field, and led to the creation of this network.